canonical/irc-bridge-operator/docs/index.md

 ## Get started

-To begin, refer to the [Deploy IRC Bridge](https://charmhub.io/irc-bridge/docs/tutorial-deploy-irc-bridge) tutorial for step-by-step instructions.
+To begin, refer to the tutorial for step-by-step instructions.

 ## Integrations